Preparing the schedules

-5. The disclosure officer must prepare a schedule:
+5. The disclosure officer must prepare a schedule if:

-6. Normally a schedule need not be prepared if:
+6. However, a schedule may not be needed if:

-7. If unexpectedly there is a not-guilty plea or the offence is to be tried on indictment the schedules must be prepared as soon as reasonable practicable after that occurs.
+7. If unexpectedly there is a not guilty plea or the offence is to be tried on indictment the schedules must be prepared as soon as reasonably practicable after that occurs.

 8. Although the schedules need not, as a matter of legal practice, be completed when an inspector seeks approval for a prosecution, the Approval Officer will need to be satisfied that any unused material that may undermine the prosecution case or assists the defence has been identified and taken into account as part of the approval decision.

 Timing for preparation of the schedules: investigations commencing on or after 19 March 2015

 9. The Code which came into force on 19 March 2015 changes the timing of preparation of service of disclosure schedules where the accused is charged with or summonsed for an offence which is either summary only, or an either way offence that is likely to remain in the magistrates' court.
 It introduces new streamlined disclosure certificates (schedules).